oSoWoSo/dotbins/README.md

 It allows me to:

 1. Track pre-compiled binaries in a [separate Git repository](https://github.com/basnijholt/.dotbins) (using Git LFS for efficient storage)
-2. Include this repository as a submodule in my dotfiles
+2. Include that repository as a submodule in my dotfiles
-3. Ensure all my essential tools are immediately available after cloning, regardless of system permissions
+3. Ensure all my essential tools are _immediately_ available after cloning, regardless of system permissions

-Now when I clone my dotfiles on any new system, I get not just my configurations but also all the CLI tools I depend on for productivity.
+Now when I clone my dotfiles on any new system, I get not just my configurations but also all the CLI tools I depend on for productivity, **ready to use with their specific aliases and shell initializations automatically configured**.

 **_No package manager, no sudo, no problem!_**